Giovanni Maria Bernardoni: Lithuania and Poland

-Nesvizh
+Nyasvizh

-After the persistent reminders of Prince Radziwiłł to the Order of Jesuits for an architect, in 1586 Bernardoni comes to Nesvizh and stays there for 13 years.
-There was a lot of work to do: firstly, the need to oversee the construction of Nesvizh college which had just begun.
+After the persistent reminders of Prince Radziwiłł to the Order of Jesuits for an architect, in 1586 Bernardoni comes to Nyasvizh and stays there for 13 years.
+There was a lot of work to do: firstly, the need to oversee the construction of Nyasvizh college which had just begun.
 The project had already been prepared in Rome by Giovanni de Rossi, Bernardoni only needed to make adjustments and corrections.
 The main project was the local Church of the Jesuits which had to be designed and built.
 The prototype for this church became the main church of the Order of the Jesuits in Rome.

-Work in Nesvizh moved quickly although before Bernardoni was a difficult task: in addition to the need to keep the style of buildings dictated by the Jesuits, the wishes of Prince Radziwiłł had to also be considered - including that the temple be built as a tomb for the Radziwiłł's.
+Work in Nyasvizh moved quickly although before Bernardoni was a difficult task: in addition to the need to keep the style of buildings dictated by the Jesuits, the wishes of Prince Radziwiłł had to also be considered - including that the temple be built as a tomb for the Radziwiłł's.
 Due to the multipurpose nature of the church, the project require a lot of precision.
 For example, there were four staircases to ensure there would be a different path to separate locations and choirs for members of the princely family, priests, students of the college, and the commoners.
 There was also established two separate entrances to the crypt-dungeons, where different parts of the dungeon held the coffins of princes, monks, and eminent members of the community.

-It is known that while working in Nesvizh, Bernardoni helped Minsk-born former furrier Jan Frankiewicz, who after joining the Jesuits worked in Nesvizh as a baker and was taught to be an architect by Bernardoni.
+It is known that while working in Nyasvizh, Bernardoni helped Minsk-born former furrier Jan Frankiewicz, who after joining the Jesuits worked in Nyasvizh as a baker and was taught to be an architect by Bernardoni.
 Later, at the beginning of the 17th century, Frankiewicz built the St. Casimir's Church in Vilnius, which still stands at the Town Hall Square.

-Over the years, many churches in Nesvizh were simplified, redone, and had additions made to them especially in the middle of the 18th century, but the stylistic basis of the building, both inside and outside remains unchanged since the times of Bernardoni.
+Over the years, many churches in Nyasvizh were simplified, redone, and had additions made to them especially in the middle of the 18th century, but the stylistic basis of the building, both inside and outside remains unchanged since the times of Bernardoni.
 Apparently, the Radziwiłł's were involved in the design process of many of the buildings.
 In November 1593, the construction of the church was completed and the first services there were held.

-Jesuit churches in Nesvizh were considered the first buildings built in the Baroque style on the territory of the Polish–Lithuanian Commonwealth simply because they were completed more quickly than others, even those that were started being built much earlier.
+Jesuit churches in Nyasvizh were considered the first buildings built in the Baroque style on the territory of the Polish–Lithuanian Commonwealth simply because they were completed more quickly than others, even those that were started being built much earlier.
 This is thanks to the exclusive interest of Radziwiłł's in the project, who did not allow interruptions in the construction, who promptly gave money to such an extent that in the end amounted to more than the previously agreed cost.

-In 1993 a bust of Giovanni Bernardoni by sculptor Nicholas Gumilev was placed in the Old Nesvizh Park.
+In 1993 a bust of Giovanni Bernardoni by sculptor Nicholas Gumilev was placed in the Old Nyasvizh Park.